 \subsection{Parameterization and Sampling of the Trial Solution}

-Firstly, it should be noted that the optimization variables in the problem \eqref{op:ell-yz} consist of a pair of stochastic processes $\{(\tilde{y}_s,\tilde{z}_s); 0\leq s\leq T\}$.
-In order to apply numerical optimization algorithms, we first parameterize the stochastic processes, which allows us to transform the search space of the optimization problem into a finite-dimensional space.
+Firstly, it should be noted that the optimization variables in problem \eqref{op:ell-yz} consist of a pair of stochastic processes $\{(\tilde{y}_s,\tilde{z}_s); 0\leq s\leq T\}$.
+In order to apply numerical optimization algorithms, we first parameterize the stochastic processes, and this allows us to transform the search space of the optimization problem into a finite-dimensional space.
 Considering the Markov property of FBSDEs, the solution to the backward equation can be generally represented as

-where the nonlinear Feynman-Kac lemma in stochastic analysis provides such a form of solution for a class of FBSDEs, with the bivariate function $v(\cdot,\cdot)$ satisfying a second-order parabolic partial differential equation and the function $u$ satisfying $u(\cdot,\cdot)=\sigma^\intercal\partial_x v(\cdot,\cdot)$.
-Similarly, we select parameterized functions $v^\theta$ and $u^\theta$, which in this paper are neural networks, to replace the roles of $v$ and $u$.
+where the nonlinear Feynman-Kac lemma in stochastic analysis provides such a form of solution for a class of FBSDEs, with the bivariate function $v(\cdot,\cdot)$ satisfying a second-order parabolic partial differential equation and function $u$ satisfying $u(\cdot,\cdot)=\sigma^\intercal\partial_x v(\cdot,\cdot)$.
+Similarly, we select the parameterized functions $v^\theta$ and $u^\theta$, which in this paper are neural networks, to replace the roles of $v$ and $u$.

 The method for constructing the trial solution $\tilde{y}_s, \tilde{z}_s$ through parameterized functions is as follows.
 Let $\Theta$ be the set of parameters.
 For $\theta\in\Theta$, denote the corresponding parameterized functions as $v^\theta$ and $u^\theta$.
-Calculate the approximate solution to the forward equation as
+Calculate the approximate solution to the forward equation

 where